stardist/stardist/README.md

 ## Installation

 This package requires Python 3.6 (or newer).
-(If you only want to use the StarDist plugin for Fiji or QuPath, please read [this](#plugins-for-other-software).)
+(If you only want to use a StarDist plugin for a GUI-based software, please read [this](#plugins-for-other-software).)

 1. Please first [install TensorFlow](https://www.tensorflow.org/install)
 (either TensorFlow 1 or 2) by following the official instructions.